DNAPhone/WeLAB-4-makers/README.md

 ```
 pi@raspberrypi:kivy_interface ~ $ sudo kivy WeLAb.py
 ```
+Also, we provide an executable archive in folder executable_Mac_OSX.
+Just double-click it to start the GUI.

 Windows users instead have to run the following command:
 ```
 > python WeLAb.py
 ```

+If you have added Python to the PATH system variable you can just double-click WeLab.py file and the GUI should open automatically.

 Retrieve the ip address of your Raspberry Pi and write it to the GUI's settings (3rd tab).